Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 #### Concealed Door

-Characters searching the room for secret doors find a concealed door in the middle of the east wall with a successful DC 10 Wisdom (Perception) check.
+Characters searching the room for secret doors find a concealed door in the middle of the east wall with a successful DC 10 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check.
 It's basically an ordinary (albeit rotted) wooden door hidden under a layer of clay.
 The door pulls open to reveal a stone staircase that climbs 10 feet to a landing (area 32).

 #### Treasure

-The crystal orb is worth 25 gp.
+The [[5.
+Mechanics/Items/Orb.md\|crystal orb]] is worth 25 gp.
 It can be used as an arcane focus but is not magical.

 ### 32. Hidden Trapdoor